ignite/ignite-files/README.md

 ## Static files for ignite

+> [!warning]
+> This repository is deprecated.
+Ignite does not use pre-built static files anymore.
+> Ignite Apps are directly handling their dependencies and Ignite CLI replaced node by go templates for easier maintenance and performance.

 This repository is used to store large binary files separately from the main project repository to keep it clean and manageable.